lppant/Intro-to-info-security/README.md

 # Intro-to-info-security
-The project work for course Introduction to Information Security as part of Georgia Tech Masters program.
+The project work for Introduction to Information Security as part of Georgia Tech Masters program.